 Create a Curves adjustment layer to darken the underwater scene.
 We're aiming to make the main light come from the upper left.
 So on this layer mask, use a soft round brush with black color (soft black brush) to erase the top left to make this part brighter than the rest.
 Also increase the depth of the underwater part.

-2. Add the Sea Surface
+2. How to Add the Sea Surface

 Open the sea image.
 Use the Rectangular Marquee Tool (M) to select the middle part of the sea: